-It doesn’t matter if you’re an established diabetes blogger such as Ninjabetic or Everyday Ups and Downs, or have started blogging for the first time; we can all contribute to the growing diabetic blogger community.
+It doesn’t matter if you’re an established diabetes blogger such as Everyday Ups and Downs, or have started blogging for the first time; we can all contribute to the growing diabetic blogger community.
 Many diabetes bloggers claim writing about their condition is a therapeutic activity, with expressions of creativity enabling them to cope with frustrations and difficulties.

 We all need support and last year we enjoyed working with the community to share information about the Freestyle Libre system.

 Tucked away in the Abbott Diabetes Division are years of valuable blogging experience.
 So we’ve collated this post to share some of the most useful tips from our marketing experts.
 Do you have any tips to add?
 Let us know by commenting on our Facebook Page and you could be mentioned in a follow-up blog post.

 1. Blogging is a marathon, not a sprint

 Don’t expect to build up a dedicated audience straight away.
 Blogging takes time, commitment, and organisation.
 Some of the most memorable diabetes bloggers today have been writing for at least three years.
 Be prepared for the long-haul.